 Fortunately, Kubernetes provides an alternative declarative syntax that allows you to fully define resources within text files and then use

 kubectl to apply the configuration or change.
-Storing these configuration files in a version control repository is a simple way to monitor changes and integrate with the review processes used for other parts of your organization.
-File-based management also makes it simple to adapt existing patterns to new resources by copying and editing existing definitions.
+Storing these configuration files in a version control repository is a good way to monitor changes and integrate with the review processes used for other parts of your organization.
+File-based management also makes it possible to adapt existing patterns to new resources by copying and editing existing definitions.
 Storing your Kubernetes object definitions in versioned directories allows you to maintain a snapshot of your desired cluster state at each point in time.
 This can be invaluable during recovery operations, migrations, or when tracking down the root cause of unintended changes introduced to your system.